m3verma/m3verma.github.io/Machine_Learning/Coursera_AndrewNG_Course/Logistic_Regression.md

 # Logistic Regression

 The logistic model (or logit model) is used to model the probability of a certain class or event existing such as pass/fail, win/lose, alive/dead or healthy/sick.
-Now lets try to find values of 0 for our hypothesis function.
+Now lets try to find values of θ for our hypothesis function.
 But before that let's first layout our initial things.
 Suppose we have a training set :
 > {(x<sup>1</sup>, y<sup>1</sup>), (x<sup>2</sup>, y<sup>2</sup>), (x<sup>3</sup>, y<sup>3</sup>), ..., (x<sup>m</sup>, y<sup>m</sup>)} <br>
 > Total m examples <br>
 > y belongs in {0,1} <br>